Kaurin/DSSS/Readme.md

 #### Dark Souls Backup Recovery
 If ran as-is, it will install the "right-click" menu to support restoring .dsbak files.

-In normal operation (via the right-click menu), it will first make a backup of the current save, then replace the right-clicked backup to the savefile
+See above for usage and description

 ## Restrictions
 Confirmed working for non-GFWL version (current on Steam as of 2017/09)

 It only creates 1 backup per minute because of two main reasons:
-* Dark Souls would sometimes autosave (change the save file) multiple times a minute
+* Dark Souls would sometimes autosave multiple times a minute
 * Every save file change consists of two OS-level changes.
 Without the 1min restriction, every autosave would result in two backup files.